lucienjll/data-science-2025/challenges/c02-michelson-assignment.md

     ## [1] 102

+**Observations**:

-**Observations**: - Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error? - Michelson’s error estimate is less than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - The true error was 151.542 km/s.
-Michelson’s uncertainty causes him to give an error estimate of +/- 56, with a full range of 102 km/s.
-This mean that Michelson’s uncertainty wasn’t able to capture the true value of the uncertainty.
+- Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error?

+  - Michelson’s error estimate is less than the true error.

+- Make a quantitative comparison between Michelson’s uncertainty and his error.

+  - The true error was 151.542 km/s.
+Michelson’s uncertainty caused him to give an error estimate of +/—56, with a full range of 102 km/s.
+    This means that Michelson’s uncertainty wasn’t able to capture the value of the true error.

 The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot